© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 47 and 49 Eastgate Street is a scheduled monument protected by Historic England under reference 1002104.
 View the official record →

-47 and 49 Eastgate Street is a pair of timber-framed buildings of medieval origin located in Gloucester.
+47 and 49 Eastgate Street is a pair of timber-framed buildings in Gloucester, Gloucestershire, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002104.

 47 and 49 Eastgate Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002104.